lmhurley2003/RealEngine/README.md

         -Could this work with occlusion culling ?
 Maybe occlusion culling would be faster CPU-side since we probably have a small, fixed-size number of screen-space aligned occluders
 - [ ] Maybe release each seperate "program" on Itch.io, combine in final game with meta layer
-    - If I want to run games in browser, proabbly need abstraction to use different grpahics APIs ie WebGL
+    - If I want to run games in browser, proabably need abstraction to use different grpahics APIs ie WebGL
 - [ ] Probably should end up pre redering SOME stuff (ie pinball background), but want to prerender as little as \
  possible just from a stand point of creative extensibility (subverting medium expectations), like with the \
 "prerendered" background that ends up moving